davinharding/multisig_wallet/README.md

 # Davin's Multi-Sig Wallet

-A multisignature wallet smart contract written in Solidity with a React UI.
+A multisignature wallet written in Solidity with a React UI.